 Classes and Lessons: Whatever your recipients’ interests are, there’s a class for that around Columbus.
 Fitness, painting, sports, glass blowing, photography, writing, cooking, sewing and crafts, cake decorating, home improvement, self defense…the options are nearly limitless and impossible for me to list.
 Do an internet search for the “desired activity + local area”, or check local community centers, and you’re sure to find a few choices.
 Great options for kids are gymnastics, piano, acting, cooking, swimming, and whatever else their little hearts will enjoy.

-Local season pass gift ideas
+Columbus Gift Guide: Local season pass gift ideas

 Season passes are the gift that keep giving.
 Not only does the gift last for several months to a full year, they are the gift of an experience, which is more valuable to most than just stuff.
 Whether it’s a gift for a whole family, or just an individual, they will appreciate the thoughtfulness that you took to choose a pass that they will enjoy, and will think of you when the use it.

 Columbus Zoo & Aquarium: Several membership options are available and memberships typically pay for themselves within 2 visits and include special discounts and other benefits.
 They’ll even have a chance to use their gift card for Wildlights this year during the week after Christmas, and again next year early in the Wildlights season (until expiration).

 Zoombezi Bay: Any water park lover will be thrilled with a season pass to Zoombezi Bay.
 Passes include admission to The Columbus Zoo and Aquarium and other benefits.
 Passes are usually less expensive if purchased in the winter months.

-Franklin Park Conservatory and Botanical Gardens: With every changing exhibits and gardens, plus fun family activities each week, cooking classes, and other special events, it’s unlikely someone could get bored with a membership to Franklin Park Conservatory.
+Franklin Park Conservatory and Botanical Gardens: With every changing exhibits and gardens, plus fun activities each week, cooking classes, and other special events, it’s unlikely someone could get bored with a membership to Franklin Park Conservatory.
 No matter the weather, there will always be plenty of beauty to enjoy.

 Columbus Museum of Art: This membership will thrill the art lover on your list.
 CMA is such a fantastic place to explore, and features fun for all ages.